Phil Xie

 Project 3 Image

-A multi-sensor, easy-to-apply wireless wearable for continuously monitoring the hand kinematics of people with motor impairments.
+A multi-sensor, easy-to-apply wireless wearable for continuously monitoring the hand kinematics of patients with motor impairments.

 Project 1 Image